 Clearly, everyone will have a different answer when asked what is the best camera backpack for hiking?
 Some of this will clearly go with the nature of your trip.
 If you intend to hike into an area, make a base camp and then do a series of day hikes, then perhaps something like the Lowepro Flipside camera backpack might be the best option.
 This style gives you a safe place to carry your camera and some of the related gear plus a few snacks and some water.
 It’s a very popular option on Amazon.

 This keeps your camera within an arm’s length and ready for when nature presents itself.
-Here’s another great option on Amazon from Lowepro.
+Here’s another great DSLR backpack from Lowepro you may like.

 A quality strap